 As part of the Truman State University community, the Press serves as a local resource for faculty by providing guidance on intellectual property, scholarly communication, and the publishing process.

 TSUP and Student Learning

-TSUP has a staff of three that includes the tasks of director, copy editor, acquisitions editor, production editor, and marketing and sales manager, and is served by an editorial board composed of six faculty members.
-Each year, up to twelve students work in internship, work-study, or scholarship positions that provide them with meaningful hands-on experience.
+TSUP professional staff handles the functions of director, copy editor, acquisitions editor, production editor, and marketing and sales manager.
+Through the TSUP Publishing Internship, Truman students learn about the publishing business and meaningful hands-on experience by assisting with copyediting, proofreading, marketing, and other Press activities.
+In addition, Truman students work at the Press in work-study or scholarship positions that provide them with meaningful hands-on experience.
 Students also gain meaningful experience in literary journal publication through work with Chariton Review and Young Voices of Missouri.

 The Press operates under the office of the Vice President of Academic Affairs.